YingxuanHu/PixelHolo/README.md

 - Once initialization is complete, a window will pop up, and if everything went right, it should display a static image of the person on a black background.
 The program replaces the background with black because when the monitor's screen is put near an acrylic sheet at an angle, the person will appear to float on the acrylic sheet, hence the promise of a 'holographic' avatar.

 - At this point, if the conference camera is connected, you should notice it tracking your face.
 If not, look at the initial debug messages printed in the terminal after you clicked 'Generate' to see what went wrong.
 The camera currently only serves the purpose of tracking the user's face, but you take it further by implementing something like the ability to differentiate between people if you like.

+- Transformers may emit deprecation warnings about attention caches or SDPA; they are non-fatal.
+If you want to silence them, upgrade `transformers` and set `attn_implementation="eager"` (or disable `output_attentions`) when instantiating models.

 - Press the space-bar once to begin recording your prompt (make sure the microphone is connected).
 You will see a microphone icon pop up in the bottom right corner.
 You can now say something to the avatar, and simply stop talking when you're done.